دوماهنامه

 Introduction

-Human activities and the substantial increase in greenhouse gas concentrations—particularly carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O)—have exacerbated global warming and triggered significant alterations in climatic patterns (Alston & Pardey, 2014; Pawlak & Kołodziejczak, 2020).
+Human activities and the substantial increase in greenhouse gas concentrations-particularly carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O) have exacerbated global warming and triggered significant alterations in climatic patterns.
 Consequently, climate change has emerged as a critical challenge for natural resource management and agricultural systems in recent decades.
 These changes, especially temperature and precipitation fluctuations, directly impact plant phenological and vegetative cycles and may even shift the suitable geographical ranges for cultivating certain plant species.
 Among these species is Ziziphus jujuba Mill.
-(Family: Rhamnaceae), a medicinally valuable plant (Cheng et al., 2000; Shen et al., 2009; Sabzghabaee et al., 2013) that exhibits relative adaptability to arid and semi-arid climates, such as those in Iran.
-However, it remains vulnerable to climate change impacts (Zittis et al., 2022; Waqas et al., 2024; Ghasemnejad et al., 2024).
-Historically cultivated in South Khorasan Province, this region now accounts for over 72% of Iran’s jujube production (Rad et al., 2020).
+(Family: Rhamnaceae), a medicinally valuable plant that exhibits relative adaptability to arid and semi-arid climates, such as those in Iran.
+However, it remains vulnerable to climate change impacts.
+Historically cultivated in South Khorasan Province, this region now accounts for over 72% of Iran’s jujube production.
 Investigating climatic trends and their effects on the reproductive and vegetative thresholds of Ziziphus jujuba is both scientifically and practically significant.
 Such analyses enhance our understanding of regional climate change dynamics and facilitate predictive assessments of its agricultural consequences.
-Consequently, the objective of the present study is to identify the reproductive and vegetative thresholds of jujube throughout the year in the counties of South Khorasan Province and to spatially analyze these thresholds in terms of temperature and precipitation, both under baseline conditions and future scenarios influenced by trends in temperature and precipitation changes.
+Therefore, the objective of the present study was to identify the reproductive and vegetative thresholds of jujube throughout the year in the counties of South Khorasan Province and to spatially analyze these thresholds in terms of temperature and precipitation, both under baseline conditions and future scenarios influenced by trends in temperature and precipitation changes.

 Material and Methods